nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-warning">

- :warning: **Note:** If editing the file manually, note that borrowDate and dueDate has to be included if isBorrowed is true and vice versa.
+ :warning: **Note:** If editing the file manually, note that `borrowDate` and `dueDate` must be included if `isBorrowed` is true and vice versa.
 Otherwise, the data file will be invalid.
 </div>

 ### Borrow/return feature